Why is Everything a Struggle with Kids? How to Make Life With Kids Easier

 Why Your Kids Are Unhappy and What To Do About It

 Why don’t kids roll out of bed happy?
 I mean, they’re living the life, right?
-No bills, they don’t have to deal with traffic, no big, life-altering decisions they have to make.
+They have no bills, they don’t have to deal with traffic, and they don’t have to make big, life-altering decisions.

 Why must everything be a tantrum-and-tear-filled struggle?

 Well, I’m going to tell you why and what to do about it, but first I want you to do this for a few days: Keep track of the struggles.

 By writing down the time, length of tantrum/struggle, what the struggle was about, and how it was resolved you’ll see a few important things.